 Creighton University is pleased to participate in the Yellow Ribbon Program, which provides financial assistance to eligible Chapter 33 (Post 9/11 GI Bill) students for the difference between net tuition and fees and the amount of reimbursement approved by the VA.

-Beginning August 2013, Creighton will assist an unlimited number of Yellow Ribbon-eligible* students who are admitted to and enrolled in a degree or certificate program in the University's College of Arts and Sciences, College of Business, College of Nursing, University College, or Graduate School.
+Beginning August 2013, Creighton will assist an unlimited number of Yellow Ribbon-eligible* students who are admitted to and enrolled in a degree or certificate program in the University's College of Arts and Sciences, Heider College of Business, College of Nursing, College of Professional Studies, or Graduate School.
 Creighton will also assist twelve Yellow Ribbon-eligible students in our School of Law.

 *Yellow Ribbon eligibility (ultimate determination of eligibility lies with the VA):